TheRegularDX/DX32A/README.md

 # DX32A
+THis is the base DX32 model.
 The DX32A DELUXE is a custom development board based on the Espressif ESP32S3 N16R8 WiFi and Bluetooth module. designed to be simple and breadboard compatible

 ## Name change
 As of 31/3/24 this board has been renamed to just "DELUXE" instead of "DELUXE Mini", the latter will be reused for a future board